IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 multi-domain optimizations and/or maintenance activities (e.g., rerouting LSPs and their associated services when a resource, such as a fiber, is placed in maintenance mode during a maintenance window).
-Unlike service fulfillment, these workflows are not triggered by a network service provisioning request from the OSS or Orchestration layer.
+Unlike service fulfilment, these workflows are not triggered by a network service provisioning request from the OSS or Orchestration layer.

 The latter workflow cases are outside the scope of this document.